-Every year, Keyera engages with thousands of stakeholders as part of our daily operations and new projects.
+Every year, Keyera engages with thousands of stakeholders as part of its daily operations and new projects.
 Through its community engagement efforts, Keyera's objective is to cultivate and maintain meaningful, long term relationships with its neighbours, the communities in which it operates and other stakeholders that may be affected by its operations.
-Keyera's social responsibility program is multi-pronged, including community engagement, community investment, educational and workplace scholarship programs and supported employee volunteering.
+Keyera's social responsibility program is multipronged, including community engagement, community investment, educational and workplace scholarship programs and supported employee volunteering.

 Keyera endeavors to keep its neighbours informed about its operations and to proactively identify and address any potential concerns.
-Keyera is actively engaged with the community in discussions about its operations, activities and future plans.
+Keyera is actively engaged in discussions in the communities in which it operates to share information about its operations, activities and future plans.
 It participates in many locally led groups that facilitate sharing of information, perspectives and ideas.
-Within these groups, Keyera will provide sponsorship opportunities to both community members and community led initiatives and Keyera staff participate on committees and planning groups.
+Keyera is particularly engaged with synergy and community groups in Central and Northern Alberta.
+Within these groups, Keyera often provides sponsorship opportunities to both community members and community led initiatives and encourages it employees participate on committees and planning groups.
+Where appropriate Keyera also sponsors open-houses and welcomes opportunities for one on one discussions.

-Keyera' community investment policy focuses on four key pillars: youth and education, community enhancement, the environment and health and wellness.
-Corporately, Keyera has dedicated approximately \$850,000 to community investment in each of the last two years, including a combination of multi-year and one-time commitments to STARS, the Calgary Parks Foundation, the Fort Saskatchewan Families First Society, the Peter Lougheed Community Center in Rimbey, the Alberta Children's Hospital in Calgary, the Stollery Children's Hospital in Edmonton), Eagle Point Blue Rapids Parks Foundation in the Drayton Valley area, the United Way, Hull Child and Family Services and the Calgary Policy Foundation and the Alberta Ecotrust Foundation.
-Keyera also sponsors the Career pathways program, a directed scholarship program providing financial assistance through grants to trainees wishing to pursue technical or vocational training.
+Keyera's community investment policy focuses on four key pillars: youth and education, community enhancement, the environment, and health and wellness.
+Corporately, Keyera has dedicated approximately \$850,000 to community investment in each of the last two years, including a combination of multi-year and one-time commitments to STARS, the Calgary Parks Foundation, the Fort Saskatchewan Families First Society, the Peter Lougheed Community Center in Rimbey, the Alberta Children's Hospital in Calgary, the Stollery Children's Hospital in Edmonton, Eagle Point Blue Rapids Parks Foundation in the Drayton Valley area, the United Way, Hull Child and Family Services, the Calgary Policy Foundation and the Alberta Ecotrust Foundation.
+Keyera also sponsors the Career Pathways program, a directed scholarship program providing financial assistance through grants to trainees wishing to pursue technical or vocational training.

 Keyera also encourages its employees to be engaged in the community, and to support this it offers two paid days off for employees to use to volunteer.
-In 2016, approximately 7598 hours were volunteered by Keyera employees.
+In 2017, approximately 7,645 hours were volunteered by Keyera employees.